kubermatic/docs/content/kubermatic/v2.18/startio/concepts/_index.en.md

 ## Prerequisites

-### AWS account
+### AWS account or vSphere deployment
-The account that will be used for cloud resources needed to run the KKP.
+Environment that will be used for cloud resources needed to run the KKP.
-You'll need static credentials for the CLI tools.
+You'll need static credentials for the CLI tools in case of AWS.

-### GitHub repository
+### GitHub or GitLab repository
 It will be used for storing the declarative setup of all components, can be either public or private, managed by user or organization.